Care of the Land

 Planting for the Future

-Our forest land is managed under the guidance of a professional Forest Management Plan.
-An exciting part of this plan is the reforestation work done in the past ten years.
-We are methodically replacing the dying fir trees with pine and larch trees, which are hardier species more adapted to our habitat.
-A professional forest consultant helps us determine how many seedlings a given area will sustain.
-The seedlings are ordered from the nursery two years in advance and planted in the spring after the snow has melted but while the ground is still moist.
+The forest land at the Center for Benedictine Life at the Monastery of St. Gertrude is managed under the guidance of a professional Forest Management Plan.
+An exciting part of this plan is the reforestation work done in recent years.
+Dying fir trees are being replaced with pine and larch trees, which are hardier species more adapted to this habitat.
+A professional forest consultant helps determine how many seedlings a given area will sustain.
+The seedlings are ordered from the nursery two years in advance and planted in the spring after the snow has melted, but while the ground is still moist.
 Experienced crew members each plant 1,000 seedlings per day.
-Since implementation of this program, we have planted 175,000 seedlings.
+Since implementation of this program, 175,000 seedlings have been planted.
 Observing their growth is fulfilling and heart warming.

 For further information contact: